-- premium income: new money, corresponding to premium income measured under French GAAP, i.e., before adjustments related to the deposit component of financial instruments without a discretionary participation feature - net new money: premium income as defined above, net of claims settled during the period, and excluding changes in the unexpired risks reserve - net profit from insurance activities: loadings on premiums recognised on insurance products, net of commissions paid - general expenses: expenses allocated to each reportable segment based on analyses carried out by the Planning and Performance department - EBIT: operating profit adjusted for net fair value adjustments to financial assets and before finance costs, taxes and non-controlling interests.
+- premium income: new money, corresponding to premium income measured under French GAAP, i.e., before adjustments related to the deposit component of financial instruments without a discretionary participation feature - net new money: premium income as defined above, net of claims settled during the period, and excluding changes in the unexpired risks reserve - net insurance revenue: premium loading on insurance products, net of commissions paid, and revenue from own funds portfolios - general expenses: expenses allocated to each reportable segment based on internal allocation keys normally applied. - EBIT: operating profit adjusted for net fair value adjustments to financial assets and before finance costs, taxes and non-controlling interests.
 EBIT is a key indicator of profit by reportable segment based on analyses by Group senior management.
-EBIT corresponds to attributable profit for the period adjusted for: - o finance costs - share of profit of associates - o non-recurring items - o income tax expense - o non-controlling interests - o fair value adjustments on the trading portfolio (corresponding to unrealised gains and disposal gains on financial instruments recognised as at fair value through profit or loss) and - net capital gains on equity securities and property, after non-recurring write-downs on the portfolio and goodwill (corresponding to disposal gains on equity instruments classified as available-for-sale financial assets and write-downs on financial instruments and property assets) - equity: equity under IFRS, broken out by reportable segment and based on each segment's average regulatory solvency capital - segment assets and liabilities: assets and liabilities under IFRS, broken out by reportable segment and validated by the Executive Committee are presented in the notes to the consolidated financial statements.
-On the assets side, only "Goodwill and the value of In-Force business" and "Financial investments and investments in associates" are tracked by reportable segment on a regular basis.
-Revenue and financial assets are broken out by geographic area in Note 9.9.
-In view of the non-material amounts involved and the excessive cost of preparing such information when compared with the related benefits, non-current assets (excluding financial assets, deferred tax assets and assets arising under insurance contracts) by geographic area are not disclosed.
+EBIT corresponds to attributable profit for the period adjusted for: - o finance costs - o share of profit of equity-accounted companies - o non-recurring items - o income tax expense - o non-controlling interests - o fair value adjustments on the trading portfolio (corresponding to unrealised gains and disposal gains on financial instruments recognised as at fair value through profit or loss) and - net capital gains on equity securities and property, after non-recurring write-downs on the portfolio and goodwill (corresponding to disposal gains on equity instruments classified as available-for-sale financial assets and write-downs on financial instruments and property assets)

+• segment assets and liabilities: until 31 December 2015, assets and liabilities under IFRS were broken out by reportable segment and presented in the notes to the consolidated financial statements.
+On the assets side, only "Goodwill and the value of acquired In-Force business" and "Financial investments and investments in associates" were tracked by reportable segment on a regular basis.
+Effective from 30 June 2016, the segment balance sheet is no longer presented in accordance with paragraph 23 of IFRS 8 which bases the presentation of operating segments on indicators regularly provided to the chief operating decision maker.